“‘O gentle doves, O turtle-doves,

 If you do not know the general story of Cinderella, here is a quick summary (skip this paragraph if you do know it).
 Girl is slave for stepmother and stepsisters (father is usually deceased in adaptations, mother has usually been deceased for a long time).
 The King and/or Prince of the land throws a ball.
 Girl is told she can go to ball if she finishes an impossible amount of chores AKA is prevented from going to said ball.
 With the help of magical (and cute) animals, chores are finished and a dress is started.
 Magical Fairy Godmother shows up to complete the look and fashion a carriage.
 Girl goes to ball, Prince falls in love with Girl.
 Girl must leave ball before the stroke of midnight.
 Girl loses track of time, rushes out of ball leaving behind one glass slipper.
 Next day (week, month, depending on the version), Prince travels around the kingdom trying to find foot that fits slipper.
 Shows up at house of stepmother + step sisters + girl.
 Stepsisters try to weasel their way into slipper, which doesn’t fit either.
 Girl is reluctantly brought to Prince and tries on slipper; it fits!
 They live happily ever after.

-Much to my surprise – which, at this point in my Grimm’s Fairy Tales Project, should not be a surprise at all – there are quite a few stark differences between Grimm’s version of Cinderella and the Disney version I’m familiar with (the 1950 film).
-There is still magic, although in Grimm’s it’s more of a naturalist magic; there are stepsisters and a step mother, but the father and mother are more significant in the Grimm version; and the glass slipper fittings at the end are far less gruesome in Disney’s retelling.
+Much to my surprise – which, at this point in my Grimm’s Fairy Tales Project, should not be a surprise at all – there are quite a few stark differences between Grimm’s version of Cinderella and the Disney adaptations I’m familiar with (the 1950 cartoon version and the always superior 1997 live action version).
+There is still magic, although in Grimm’s it’s more of a naturalist magic.
+There are stepsisters and a stepmother, but the father and mother are more significant in the Grimm version.
+Oh, and the glass slipper fittings at the end are far less gruesome in Disney’s retelling.

 In the Grimm’s version, the story begins with Cinderella’s mother dying.
 Before she goes, she tells Cinderella: “‘Dear child, be good and pious, and God will always take care of you, and I will look down upon you from heaven, and will be with you.'”
 Cinderella visited her mother’s grave every day and cried upon it, until winter came.
 With spring’s arrival, Cinderella’s father took another wife; enter the stepmother and stepsisters.